loki-pup/loki-pup.github.io/_posts/2023-11-24-Image Similarity Learning with Siamese Network - Totally-Looks-Like challenge.md

 ## Siamese Network with a contrastive loss

+Siamese networks are neural networks that contains multiple identical sub-networks, and these sub-networks share the same architecture and weights.
+Each sub-network processes a different input and produces an embedding vector for further training.
+And the reason why we choose the Siamese network is that it has proven to be particularly helpful in supervised similarity learning for the small dataset.

 ### Classification Task

 If we view the problem as a classification task, we can calculate the probability of the image pair being the Totally-Looks-Like image pair.
 During the training stage, we label the TLL image pairs as 1 and other random matched image pairs as 0, and then train the neural network to identify the real image pair.